orsonteodoro/gcf2/profiles/gaming/README.md

     - 1.10 keeps SSP on, _FORITIFY_SOURCE (a poor man's ASan) on, Retpoline off.
     - 1.35 keeps SSP on, _FORITIFY_SOURCE on, Retpoline on and is the overlay default.
-    - For competitive gaming, you can set
+    - For performance-critical competitive gaming, you can set

       ```
       CFLAGS_HARDENED_DISABLED=1